Dark Age (a pragmatic warning)

 The Rise and Fall of Empires

-- This chart was published by Marc Widdowson in 2003 to illustrate the
+- This chart was published by Marc Widdowson in 2003 to illustrate the rise-and-fall of six major empires.

 - This chart is from a European perspective.
-The Persian, Indian and Chinese empires are conspicuously
+The Persian, Indian and Chinese empires are conspicuously absent.

-- Notice that both "amplitude" (height) and "period" (horizontal length) of each wave decrease over
+- Notice that both "amplitude" (height) and "period" (horizontal length) of each wave decrease over time.
+This chart still delivers bad news for anyone living

-continue transitioning from best-effort fact-checked newspapers to social media and politically biased
+during a decline, including now, as citizens continue transitioning from best-effort fact-checked newspapers to opinion-based social media and politically biased

-news outlets.
+news sites.

-- According to Marc, the following symptoms are present during each decline: ignorance,
+- According to Marc, the following symptoms are present during each decline: ignorance, superstition, religious fundamentalism, xenophobia,

-superstition, religious fundamentalism, xenophobia, intolerance, and rejection of science.
+intolerance, and rejection of science.

 - 20 years later (2023), I suspect the American wave would already contain a noticeable downward:

-- Due to the 8 trillion dollars wasted on Middle East wars over the past 2
+- Due to the 8 trillion dollars wasted on Middle East wars over the past 2 decades. (it was all borrowed)

-conservatives in the Tea-Party and/or Freedom Caucus remained conspicuously quiet.
-Perhaps political
+USA debt by 5 trillion dollars.
+This happened while so-called fiscal conservatives in the Tea-Party and/or Freedom Caucus remained conspicuously quiet.
+Perhaps

-dogma is replacing religious dogma as a national pastime.
+political dogma is replacing religious dogma as a national pastime.

-- Not to be out done, the Biden administration requested 4 trillion dollars for the Inflation Reduction Act which congress wisely reduced to 1 trillion dollars.
+- Not to be out done, the Biden administration requested 4 trillion dollars for the Inflation

-Like other presidents, the Biden administration increased the American defense budget every year (842 billion dollars for 2024), but I
+Reduction Act which congress wisely reduced to 1 trillion dollars.
+Like other presidents, the Biden administration increased the American defense budget every year (842 billion dollars for 2024), but I suspect that defense budgets are designed to be exceeded because

-suspect that defense budgets are designed to be exceeded because this official document states that the Department of Defense (DOD) intends to
+this official document states that the Department of Defense

-redistribute 2.1 trillion dollars just in 2024.
+(DOD) intends to redistribute 2.1 trillion dollars just in 2024.

-- History informs that the Roman Empire eventually collapsed primarily because it was unable to
+- History informs that the Roman Empire eventually collapsed primarily because it was unable to reduce military spending.
+The USA appears to be headed in the

-warning seems to take hold ("we're special" is the response of hubris)
+same direction, and yet, no amount of warning seems to take hold ("we're special" is the response of hubris)

 - All this reminds me of this quote by E.O.

-Wilson "Humans have Paleolithic Emotions, Medieval Institutions,
+Wilson "Humans have Paleolithic Emotions, Medieval Institutions, and God-Like Technology" which explains a lot.

-- Food-for-thought: a magnifying glass held over the tail end of Marc's chart might look like
+- Food-for-thought: a magnifying glass held over the tail end of Marc's chart might look like this: The 15th century belonged to the

-to the Dutch; the 18th to France; the 19th to Britain; and the 20th
+Portuguese; the 16th to Spain; the 17th to the Dutch; the 18th to France; the 19th to Britain; and the 20th

 to the USA.
 It seems likely to many that the 21st century will belong to China.

-McCoy informs that the documented number of empire collapses is closer to ninety.
-He also claims
+- In To Govern the Globe (2021) historian Alfred McCoy informs that the documented number of empire collapses is closer to ninety.
+He also claims that China will overtake the USA in

-that China will overtake the USA in world affairs by 2030.
-(I recently read an article claiming that the
+world affairs by 2030.
+(I recently read an article claiming that the BRICS plus countries surpassed

-BRICS plus countries surpassed the G7 countries in 2020.
-In 2024, the BRICS plus countries were responsible
+the G7 countries in 2020.
+In 2024, the BRICS Plus countries were responsible for 33% of

-- The third gray box from the left labeled European 'Dark Ages' seems too narrow because Edward Gibbon (a contemporary of Adam Smith) provided convincing arguments that the 300-year rise of Christianity resulted in a thousand
+- The third gray box from the left labeled European 'Dark Ages' seems too narrow because Edward Gibbon (a contemporary of Adam Smith) provided convincing arguments that the 300-year rise of Christianity resulted in a thousand year dark age which Europe did not

-year dark age which Europe did not recover from until the beginning of the Renaissance, or perhaps the Enlightenment.
+recover from until the beginning of the Renaissance, or perhaps the Enlightenment.

 - For example, compare the culture of Jesus' time with these earlier events in Greece:

-introduced the correct heliocentric model of our solar system 250 years before the birth of
+- Aristarchus introduced the correct heliocentric model of our solar system

-the Earth was round two hundred years before the birth of Jesus, then used trigonometry to
+- Eratosthenes proved the Earth was round two hundred years before the birth of

-compute the size to within 10% of the currently known value.
+Jesus, then used trigonometry to compute the size to within 10% of the currently known value.

-- Did the Christian mob who murdered the astronomer Hypacia of Alexandria in 415 A.D. know that Jesus was a pacifist?
-Do Americans
+- Did the Christian mob who murdered the astronomer Hypacia of Alexandria in 415 A.D. know

-- The Vatican trial of Galileo
+- The Vatican trial of Galileo (1632) is proof that religion delayed scientific progress

-(1632) is proof that religion delayed scientific progress by more than 1,800 years (200 B.C. to 1632
+by more than 1,800 years (200 B.C. to 1632 A.D.)

 - So why did Greek culture not prevail?